You can find terrific viewing spots along most of the Boston Marathon route.

 Boston Insider Tip: Boston Marathon Route

-- Crowds are biggest the closer you get to Copley Square - so for less congested viewing, pick a spot in a location along the way, such as Newton.
+• Crowds are biggest the closer you get to Copley Square - so for less congested viewing, pick a spot in a location such as Newton along the way.

-- Do not drive into the city!
-Streets start being blocked off and parking restricted two days before the race, and the number of streets affected grows each year.
+• Do not drive into the city!
+Don't even think about it!!!
+Streets start being blocked off and parking restricted two days before the race, and the number of impacted streets grows each year.

 Mile 25 - Boston / Back Bay